Aaron Douglas – How He Dealt With Tragedy During Battlestar Galactica

-If one is lucky as an actor, then you land a role that could be career-defining.
-For Aaron Douglas, he found his partway through his career with Battlestar Galactica, which we will definitely cover soon.
-But for the bulk of his early career, Douglas played bit roles, very small, almost unnoticeable roles.
+If one is lucky as an actor, then landing a major role can be career-defining.
+Aaron Douglas found his partway through his career with Battlestar Galactica, which we will definitely cover soon.
+But for the bulk of his early career, Douglas played bit roles, very small and almost unnoticeable.

-It seems all his minor roles, his ability to read dialogue during auditions, being able to wear many different hats were about to pay off.
-It wasn’t intended to happen the way it happened, but Aaron Dougla was not complaining.
+It seemed that all of his minor roles, ability to read dialogue during auditions, and wearing many different hats were about to pay off.
+It wasn’t intended to happen the way it happened, but Aaron Douglas was not complaining.

 Aaron Douglas’ role as Chief Galen Tyrol was meant to be minor, something Douglas was very accustomed to.
 But it wasn’t even Tyrol who he first auditioned for.
 He told CNN, “No, no I originally auditioned for the part of Apollo (Capt.
 Lee Adama) which Jamie Bamber got, which is good because Bamber has to go to the gym and I never did.
 That was good for me.
 And my callback was for [the role of] Lt.
 Gaeta, which went to Alessandro, who’s great.
 He’s a great actor and he can do the tech talk really well.
 When they got to the end of the casting there was just no one for the Chief, this Tyrol character that they had left, and David Eick [one of the creators of the show] said, “Why don’t we get Aaron to do this?” because David had seen my auditions and quite liked me.
 So, they offered me this and it grew into what it was.”

 The Battlestar Galactica miniseries was meant to test the waters for a new show.
 It worked.
-It consisted of two 90-minute episodes and went over well enough to bring on the Battlestar Galactica series.
+The miniseries consisted of two 90-minute episodes and went over well enough to bring on the Battlestar Galactica series.
 The cast of the mini-series filled the cast of the series to include Aaron Douglas.

-One of the main storylines that involved Aaron Douglas was when he found out that his character was actually a Cylon (a robot).
+One of the main storylines involving Aaron Douglas was when he found out that his character was actually a Cylon (robot).
 He was unaware of the fact, something he spoke about.
-He also talked about when he found out.

 Aaron Douglas ended his time on everything Battlestar Galactica back in 2009.
 Since that time, he has returned to his earlier ways, being small parts of TV shows and movies.